 Whilst at it I replaced the inline fuel filter.
 Partly in case it was clogged up, hindering fuel, affecting running and partly because it was cheap and simple to replace at the same time.

-After refitting the air box and tank, the bike fired straight up and ran a lot better, with all cylinders now firing, confirming the old leads/caps were to blame.
-Next job was to dig out the Morgan Carbtune and get the carbs balanced.
+After refitting the airbox and tank, the bike fired straight up and ran a lot better, with all cylinders now firing, confirming the old leads/caps were to blame.
+The next job was to dig out the Morgan Carbtune and get the carbs balanced.
 Sometimes considered a dark art, but actually quite straight forward if you’ve got the kit.

 Next job was to dig out the Morgan Carbtune and get the carbs balanced.
 Sometimes considered a dark art…